markbao/vestige/README.md

 * Make it possible to load the Client ID and Secret from the bash configuration or save it somewhere
 * Add counter like 'Working for 1 hour and 25 minutes.'
 * Figure out a way to make sending the event data to Google not so slow (is it doing more handshakes than necessary?)
-* Make it pester you (ring a terminal bell?) when you don't update it for a few minutes.
+* Done! — Make it pester you (ring a terminal bell?) when you don't update it for a few minutes.